cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 Line 3:  This is just a test file containing some random text.
 ```

-Since reading a file line by line is so common, we can iterate over a file object, which will return one line in each iteration:
+Since reading a file line by line is such a common task, we can iterate over a file object, which will return one line in each iteration:

 ```python
 with open("test.txt") as f: